fseoane/waybar-modules/waybar-arch-updates-rs/HOWTO_USE.md

 How to use

-    install binary waybar-module-pacman-updates to your PATH
+    install binary waybar-arch-updates-rs to your PATH
     add to ~/.config/waybar/config

 "custom/updates": {